bitcoin/bips/bip-segdata.md

 3. A SegData reference output MUST have value zero (0).
 A transaction containing a SegData reference output with non-zero value is invalid.
 4. A transaction spending a SegData reference output is invalid.
 Being unspendable and value zero, such outputs MUST NOT be added to the UTXO set, receiving the same treatment as OP_RETURN outputs so that data carriage adds no UTXO-set entries.
 5. If no transaction in the block contains a SegData reference output, the SegData commitment output (if present) MUST commit to the empty Merkle root and a region length of zero.
-6. The block weight, computed with the SegData region length committed in the coinbase (§Weight accounting), MUST NOT exceed the block weight limit (`MAX_BLOCK_WEIGHT`).
+6. The block weight, computed with the SegData region length committed in the coinbase ([Weight accounting](#weight-accounting)), MUST NOT exceed the block weight limit (`MAX_BLOCK_WEIGHT`).
 7. The SegData region length committed in the coinbase MUST NOT exceed `MAX_SEGDATA_REGION_LENGTH`, defined as `MAX_BLOCK_WEIGHT` less the 32-byte block hash a `segdata` message prepends.
 It is chosen so the region plus its 32-byte wire prefix stays within the peer-to-peer message limit, and that holds at every block weight, since the message limit already tracks `MAX_BLOCK_WEIGHT` so ordinary blocks relay.
 The whole region therefore always fits a single relay message.
 The committed region length is a byte count and `MAX_BLOCK_WEIGHT` is a weight in weight units, so the comparison is against the numeric value of `MAX_BLOCK_WEIGHT`.
-The region's own weight contribution is `r` times its byte length (§Weight accounting) and is bounded separately by rule 6.
+The region's own weight contribution is `r` times its byte length ([Weight accounting](#weight-accounting)) and is bounded separately by rule 6.
+8. All SegData reference outputs in the block that carry the same entry hash MUST declare the same entry length.
+This is checkable from the block's transactions alone.
+9. If any transaction in the block contains a SegData reference output, the region length committed in the coinbase MUST equal the region's serialised byte length ([SegData entry encoding](#segdata-entry-encoding)), computed with each entry at its reference's declared length.
+This binds the committed length, and therefore the SegData weight term (rule 6), to lengths the transaction authors signed, so no party can mis-report it.
+It is checkable from the block's transactions alone.

-No rule above needs the `segdata` region (§Uniform validation).
+No rule above needs the `segdata` region ([Uniform validation](#uniform-validation)).
 The region itself is governed by relay policy, not consensus.
 That each referenced entry is present and hashes to its leaf, that the region carries no unreferenced entries, that it is canonically encoded, and that its byte length equals the committed length, are checks a node applies when it receives the region, as a condition of relaying and building on the block, not of the block's validity.
-They are specified in the companion peer-services BIP (§Region validation).
+They are specified in the companion peer-services BIP ([Region validation](bip-segdata-peer-services.md#region-validation)).

 ### Uniform validation